nyilin/markdown-cv/index.md

 ### Statistical Software

-[SamplingDesignTools](https://github.com/nyilin/SamplingDesignTools). *Author of the R package that implements tools for working with various epidemiological study designs for studies of binary and survival outcomes.*
+[SamplingDesignTools](https://github.com/nyilin/SamplingDesignTools). *Author of the R package that implements tools for working with various epidemiological study designs for studies of binary and survival outcomes.
+The package is cited in the book [Controlled Epidemiological Studies](https://doi.org/10.1201/9780429197574).*

 ## Research Experience